my1396/Econ-Study/_posts/2024-08-12-Latex-Zotero.md

    I use NAS to sync my Zotero directory, so I create a folder `~/Documents/Zotero` on my local computer.

-   But if you use cloud services, such as Google Drive, Dropbox, OneDrive, etc., you can create the folder within the local sync folder of these services.
+   Alternatively, if you use cloud services, such as Google Drive, Dropbox, OneDrive, etc., you can create the folder within the local sync folder of these services.
    An example is `~/Google Drive/Zotero`.

 2. Change your **Base Directory** to your local sync folder.